 The programmes.
 The MPhil and PhD programmes shall consist of two courses in any of the Department's four areas of graduate specialization: English Language and Linguistics, English Literature, African Literature and the Literature of Africans in the Diaspora, and Theatre Studies.
-The courses are:

-ENG 800 Supervised Research and Thesis in English ENG 900 Supervised research and Thesis in English (PhD)
+ENG 800 Supervised Research and Thesis in English ENG 900 Supervised research and Thesis in English